Skip to content

 Notifications

-You can set the notifications via the web interface or using the CLI.
+You can configure notifications using either the web interface or the CLI.

-You can view your current settings by executing the following command:
+To view your current notification settings, run the following command:

 sh